 - 5.10 The area's heritage is reflected in the presence of many Scheduled Monuments, Listed Buildings, Historic Parks and Gardens, and attractive historic villages.
 There are also expected to be potential archaeological sites given the history of the area and historic land-scapes that contribute to the area's character.
 These assets and, where appropriate, their settings9 are important and need to be preserved or enhanced.
-These features are important to both the local economy and cultural awareness, and should be retained. - 5.11 Consideration of the impacts of heritage assets should be carried out in accordance with Historic England's Guidance on the Setting of Heritage Assets (2011) or its updated equivalent.
+These features are important to both the local economy and cultural awareness, and should be retained.
+With regards Heritage Assets there is a relationship between the significance of the asset (its importance) and its setting (how the asset is experienced).
+It may prove problematic to try to enforce protection of aspects of the setting of an asset which do not contribute to its significance. - 5.11 Consideration of the impacts of heritage assets should be carried out in accordance with Historic England's Guidance on the Setting of Heritage Assets (2011) or its updated equivalent (2018 Historic England Guidance on the Setting of Heritage Assets).
 This emphasises that consideration of impacts is not restricted to visual impacts.
 Grade I listed The Church of St John the Baptist and St Alkmund sits in the flat land of the Lugg valley.
 The majestic square stone tower of the church is a focal point in views up the valley on leaving Mortimers Cross and is also clearly visible from the hills on either side of the valley.
 The valley provides the setting in which the church is experienced. - 5.12 There are five Scheduled Ancient Monuments within the Parish including Bowl barrow east of Yatton Marsh Farm; Croft Ambrey (camp); Pyon Wood camp; Churchyard preaching cross in St John the Baptist and St Alkmund's Churchyard; Castle mound in Camp Wood.
 Their protection, including their settings, is national policy.
 The major contribution they make to the wider landscape is also important.
-The area has an extensive history and investigations are ongoing (supported by Lottery Funding) to establish whether the site of the Battle of Mortimers Cross 1461 is within the Parish. - 5.13 The heritage of the Parish is also reflected in the numerous Listed Buildings, and other locally important buildings and heritage assets and their settings10 make a major contribution to the area's character.
-There are two Historic England Registered Parks and Gardens within the Parish at Gatley and Yatton Court.
+The area has an extensive history and investigations are ongoing (supported by Lottery Funding) to establish whether the site of the Battle of Mortimers Cross 1461 is within the Parish.